civboot/fngi/notes/spore.md

 - JZ: jumps to IMM if store=zero
 - CALL: calls WS, updating LP appropriately
 - JST: jumps to WS
-- CNW: calls WS without update to ws growth.
+- CNL: calls WS without update to local stack growth.
 - RET: return
 - NOJ: is a noop in spore8